cesar1884/NLP_reviews_TripAdvisor/README.md

 ## Initial Approach with Classical Machine Learning

 ### Experimentation and Results
-- **Techniques Employed**: To counter the class imbalance, techniques like `class_weight` and oversampling with SMOTE were tried.
+- **Techniques Employed**: To counter the class imbalance, `class_weight` was tried.
+Tried some processing techniques as bi grams, remove rare and common words. hyperparameter tuning
 - **Model Employed**: The model that yielded the best results is a text classifier based on Logistic Regression with a `TfidfVectorizer` as a vectorizer.
     ```python
     classifier = TextClassifier(